JPMorgan stymied in push to get beyond 'Whale' trades

 Dimon said in April that he wanted to buy back shares when they were cheap to increase the value of the remaining shares outstanding.
 He suggested then that the shares were a bargain for the company at less than about $45.

-The shares traded Thursday afternoon at $36.97, down 0.5 percent for the day and 9 percent lower than before the derivatives problem was disclosed by the company on May 10.
+The shares traded Thursday morning at $36.99, down 0.5 percent for the day and 9 percent lower than before the derivatives problem was disclosed by the company on May 10.

-At least 11 governmental bodies from around the world are investigating the CIO debacle, according to the filing.
-They include agencies from Japan, Germany and Singapore, as well as the United States and UK.

-Risks from lawsuits rose during the quarter amid the government investigations and new claims by private investors over the CIO mess.
-The company said it is “reasonably possible” it could have losses of as much as $5.3 billion in excess of litigation reserves, which was up from $4.2 billion at the end of March.
-The company does not disclose the size of its reserves for lawsuits.

-Reporting by David Henry in New York; Editing by Gerald E. McCormick, John Wallace and Phil Berlowitz
+Reporting by David Henry in New York; Editing by Gerald E. McCormick and John Wallace